MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 ### Restrictions and Considerations

 * Trusted workspace access is only supported for workspaces in Fabric capacities (F64 or higher).
-* If a workspace with a workspace identity is migrated to a non-Fabric capacity or Fabric capacity less than F64, trusted workspace access might stop working after an hour.
+* If a workspace with a workspace identity is migrated to a non-Fabric capacity or Fabric capacity lower than F64, trusted workspace access might stop working after an hour.
 In the case of SQL endpoints with managed shortcuts to storage accounts, the shortcuts might stop working after ninety minutes, or when the SQL endpoint cache is refreshed on demand.
-* Pre-existing shortcuts created before October 10<sup>th</sup>, 2023 don't support trusted workspace access.
+* Preexisting shortcuts created before October 10<sup>th</sup>, 2023 don't support trusted workspace access.
 * Connections for trusted workspace access can't be created or modified in **Manage connections and gateways**.
 * If you reuse connections that support trusted workspace access in Fabric items other than shortcuts, or in other workspaces, they might not work.
 * Only *organizational account* or *service principal* must be used for authentication to storage accounts for trusted workspace access.